Choosing a Dog Breed Guide – Best Type of Dog for You!

 - English Setter

-There aren't as many hunting dogs as there are different types of dogs, but although your search will be limited, you'll find that each dog (regardless of breed) will have its own personality attached to them, and you should make sure that you get a hunting dog that you can connect with emotionally and get along with.
+There aren't many hunting dogs, but although your search will be limited, you'll find that each dog (regardless of breed) will have its own personality attached to them, and you should make sure that you get a hunting dog that you can connect with emotionally and get along with.

 Best Family Dog